Trade directory · Iowa City metro · Iowa

 5

-Renew license every 3 years with 24 hours continuing education.
-Submit renewal application and fees to Iowa Department of Public Health before expiration.
+Renew license every 3 years with continuing education requirements.
+Submit renewal application and fees before expiration.
+Continuing education hours vary by license level and must be from approved providers.

 05/05